kpikl/JOB-APPLICATIONS/README.md

 3. COVER LETTER .tex file
 4. COVER LETTER .pdf file

-Any questions and feedback are welcome and can be made at my linkedin profile where I also shared this repo and/or at the email address provided inside each file.
+Any questions and feedback are welcome and can be made on my linkedIN profile and/or by email.
+Both are provided on my git profile and in each file.